-There were 6,107 detached, attached and apartment properties newly listed for sale on the Multiple Listing Service® (MLS®) in Metro Vancouver in April 2022.
-This represents a 23.1 per cent decrease compared to the 7,938 homes listed in April 2021 and an 8.5 per cent decrease compared to March 2022 when 6,673 homes were listed.
+There were 3,943 detached, attached and apartment properties newly listed for sale on the Multiple Listing Service® (MLS®) in Metro Vancouver in August 2023.
+This represents an 18.1 per cent increase compared to the 3,340 homes listed in August 2022.
+This was 5.3 per cent below the 10-year seasonal average (4,164).

-The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver is currently $1,374,500.
-This represents an 18.9 per cent increase over April 2021 and a one per cent increase compared to March 2022.
+The MLS® Home Price Index composite benchmark price for all residential properties in Metro Vancouver is currently $1,208,400.
+This represents a 2.5 per cent increase over August 2022 and a 0.2 per cent decrease compared to July 2023.

-*Editor’s Note: Areas covered by the Real Estate Board of Greater Vancouver include: Burnaby, Coquitlam, Maple Ridge, New Westminster, North Vancouver, Pitt Meadows, Port Coquitlam, Port Moody, Richmond, South Delta, Squamish, Sunshine Coast, Vancouver, West Vancouver, and Whistler.
+1. Editor’s Note: Areas covered by the Real Estate Board of Greater Vancouver include: Bowen Island, Burnaby, Coquitlam, Maple Ridge, New Westminster, North Vancouver, Pitt Meadows, Port Coquitlam, Port Moody, Richmond, South Delta, Squamish, Sunshine Coast, Vancouver, West Vancouver, and Whistler.

 2. REBGV is now including multifamily and land sales and listings in this monthly report.
 Previously, we only included detached, attached, and apartment sales, and these additional categories, which typically account for roughly one to two per cent of total MLS® activity per month, are being included for completeness in our reporting.

 The Real Estate Board of Greater Vancouver is an association representing more than 15,000 REALTORS® and their companies.
 The Board provides a variety of member services, including the Multiple Listing Service®.
 For more information on real estate, statistics, and buying or selling a home, contact a local REALTOR® or visit www.rebgv.org.